Aaron1011/quotebook/quotebook.md

-"that gem is like... the biggest C hax I've ever done in my entire life"
-- Tony Arcieri, on his gem `Openssl-nonblock`
+"that gem is like... the biggest C hax I've ever done in my entire life" Tony Arcieri @ tarcieri, on his gem `openssl-nonblock`

 "Tilt the mascot by 10 degrees, for extra whimsy.
 Remember: Whimsiness grows exponentially with the degrees of tilt."